Welcome to CloudCannon's Developer Documentation. These articles cover everything you need to know about customizing CloudCannon.

 Syncing#

 Articles in the Syncing section cover how to connect your Git Repository A storage location for the code and files that make up your website.
 CloudCannon supports the repository providers GitHub, GitLab, and Bitbucket, and highly recommends using a repository to store your website's files for better version control and collaboration.
-A digital document or resource stored in your website repository, such as HTML pages, images, stylesheets, JavaScript files, or content files.
-In CloudCannon, files can be edited, organized, and managed through various interfaces.
 A website in CloudCannon that includes all the files, content, configuration, and settings needed to edit, build, and host a complete website.
 A distributed version control system used to track changes in source code during software development.
 In CloudCannon, Git serves as the foundation for all Site content, allowing developers to work in their preferred tools while content teams edit through CloudCannon's interface.
 All changes made in CloudCannon are automatically committed to your Git Repository, ensuring a complete history and enabling seamless collaboration.Git Repository

 Git